cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 just like the previous examples.
 My hands bled of how much I clapped.

-I really think that Ember Data and [json-api](http://jsonapi.org) are not only useful tools, but also tools that make you a better programmer by carrying with them the opinions of other very good programmers, letting you stand on the shoulders of giants.
+I really think that Ember Data and [json-api](http://jsonapi.org) are not only useful tools, but also tools that make you a better programmer, and is amazing how much following it's conventions can help to get good software design.